Spede Pasanen: Death

 On 7 September 2001 Pasanen was playing a round of golf at the Sarfvik golf course in Kirkkonummi, Finland.
-At the 9th hole he began to feel ill and was taken to the club house, where his condition rapidly deteriorated.
-Despite resuscitation by a doctor and a rapid response of emergency medical services Pasanen died.
+In the middle of the course, his golf mates noticed he was feeling unwell and was tired.
+At the 9th hole he began to feel ill and was taken to the outdoor terrace of the café of the club house, where his condition rapidly deteriorated.
+Pasanen lay down on the couch at the lobby of the club house, where he suffered a cardiac arrest.
+Despite resuscitation by a doctor who happened to be at the scene and a rapid response of emergency medical services Pasanen died.
 His death was attributed to advanced coronary artery disease.